bachelor-2014/report/v2/porting.md

   client.
 * Express, used to receive HTTP requests and host the client folder.

-Our client application also uses some libraries:
+Our client application also uses some front end JavaScript libraries:

 * AngularJS, framework for building single page JavaScript applications with features such as tempesting and data binding.